drankush/VoxRad/README.md

 For any questions or support, please contact [Dr. Ankush](mailto:voxrad@drankush.com).

 ## Acknowledgments 🙏

 - [Groq](https://groq.com) for providing API for Whisper-large-v3 voice-to-text model and LLaMA3-70b-8192 and other LLMs.

+## 🚨 Disclaimer

+This is a pure demonstrative application for the capabilities of AI and may not be compliant with local regulations of handling sensitive and private data.
+This is not intended for any diagnostic and clinical use.
+Please read the terms of use of the API keys that you will be using.

+- The application is not intended to replace professional medical advice, diagnosis, or treatment.
+- Users must ensure they comply with all relevant local laws and regulations when using the application, especially concerning data privacy and security.
+- The developers are not responsible for any misuse of the application or any data breaches that may occur.
+- The application does not encrypt data by default; users must take additional steps to secure their data.
+- Always verify the accuracy of the transcriptions and generated reports manually.